mrozbarry/erinnbarry.com/content/about_me.md

 <br/>
 # CAREER HIGHLIGHTS

- - Peer reviewer for the Journal of Autism and Developmental Disorders
+ - Editorial board member for the Journal of Autism and Developmental Disorders (2020)

- - Published in the peer reviewed journal, Critical Social Work, as co-first author
+ - Published in the peer reviewed journal, Critical Social Work, as co-first author (2019)

  - Awarded Canadian Graduate Scholarship - Masters (CGS-M), valued at $17,500 (2019)